Supervisor FAQs

 The final allocation decisions will focus on the quality of the applicants but also consider:

 At the project selection stage, some consideration will be given to ensure that the portfolio is not too heavily skewed away from a reasonable representation of theme or institutional balance.
-Note that balance will be sought over the duration of the DTP, so that imbalances in one year may be redressed later.
+Note that balance will be sought over the duration of the DLA, so that imbalances in one year may be redressed later.
+We are also monitoring for equality and diversity and will act as necessary to redress any imbalance over the lifetime of the DLA.

 Who will students be registered with?